 Erected by Arizona State Parks.

 Topics.
-This Anthropology & Archaeology • Native Americans • Parks & Recreational Areas.
-A significant historical year for this entry is 1330.
+This historical marker is listed in these topic lists: Anthropology & Archaeology • Native Americans • Parks & Recreational Areas.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Illegal Digging (within shouting distance of this marker); Typical Room (within shouting distance of this marker); Central Plaza (within shouting distance of this marker); Kiva - Underground House (within shouting distance of this marker); Vandalized Kiva (about 300 feet away, measured in a direct line); Nuvatukya'ovi (about 300 feet away); Paayu (about 300 feet away); East Plaza (about 400 feet away).
+Illegal Digging (within shouting distance of this marker); Homol'ovi II (within shouting distance of this Central Plaza (within shouting distance of this marker); Kiva - Underground House (within shouting distance of this marker); Vandalized Kiva (about 300 feet away, measured in a direct line); Nuvatukya'ovi (about 300 feet away); Paayu (about 300 feet away); East Plaza (about 500 feet away).
 Touch for a list and map of all markers in Winslow.